 In 1987, I graduated from the University of Arizona, feeling very unsure of what it might mean to be an artist.
 I found many aspects of the art world cynical and devoid of depth or relevance.
-I remember the conversations Catherine and other fellow students had about New Age spirituality, my fascination with tribal arts, pouring over Kandinsky's "Concerning the Spiritual in Art", or Jose Arguelles "The Transformative Vision", my utter delight at seeing Alex Grey's "The Sacred Mirrors" in Art Week for the first time.
-Now there was something that truly moved me.
+I remember conversations Catherine Nash and other fellow students had about New Age spirituality, my fascination with tribal arts, pouring over Kandinsky's "Concerning the Spiritual in Art", or Jose Arguelles "The Transformative Vision", my utter delight at seeing Alex Grey's "The Sacred Mirrors" in Art Week for the first time.
+These were sources that truly moved me.

 "You develop your skills and technical expertise, and then trust the process.
 You learn all you can learn, and then go into the studio and forget everything.
 There is an emptying out, being willing to confront not knowing.
-We really do not have a language in this culture for these kinds of experiences.".....
-Beth Ames SwartzSo I boldly, if naively, announced that I would go on a Vision Quest to write a book based on interviews with transformative, spiritual artists.
+We really do not have a language in this culture for these kinds of experiences."So I boldly, if naively, announced that I would go on a Vision Quest to write a book based on interviews with transformative, spiritual artists, since such people were generally ignored or pooh-poohed by the contemporary art world.
 I made a book outline and proposal, interviewed my friends, and then made a list of some of the artists I wished I could interview, among them Alex Grey, Ingo Swann, and others.
 I had one small problem: I was a virtual unknown in the arts world.
 How could I get anyone to take me seriously enough to let me interview them?

 Synchronicities are like touchstones, you follow one and it leads to another.
 Around this time I had a memorable dream - I was in construction gear with a hard hat on, and I was working on a big steel bridge.
 Next to me was a black man in similar gear, and after a while he put down his tools, and said to me "we're just going to have to go to the authorities for help."
 The "authorities"?
 But amazingly, a few days later I received a little booklet in the mail, which I have no memory of ordering, from, I believe, Lucis Publishing.
 It was an Alice Bailey pamphlet titled "Building and Bridging: The New Group of World Servers".
 Bridges, I thought, there it is again.